Tydox/0460882-Project-HwiSwiCoDesign/README.md

 git log -1 --format=fuller #Check the identity before pushing - Do this before every push.
 If the identity is wrong, do not push yet. git push

-#gh auth logout #This will logout of all github accounts on the server
-gh auth logout --hostname github.com --user Tydox gh auth status
+gh auth logout #This will logout of all github accounts on the server gh auth status
 ```